Understanding Kidney Disease: Causes, Risks, and Treatment Options

 Many medications have the potential to affect kidney health, especially if taken improperly or in high doses.
-These include certain antibiotics, blood pressure drugs, NSAIDs, chemotherapy agents, and contrast dyes used in medical scans.
-In some cases, these medications can worsen pre-existing kidney conditions, increasing the risk of further complications.
+This might include certain antibiotics, blood pressure drugs, NSAIDs, chemotherapy agents, and contrast dyes used in medical scans.
+In some cases, certain medications can worsen pre-existing kidney conditions.
 To minimize potential harm, it’s important to use them under a doctor’s guidance and monitor kidney function regularly.

 What is Kidney Disease?